 Our team includes a number of psychologists, most of whom trained with us, a neuropsychologist, and a speech and language therapist.
 In addition, we continue to believe that staying closely aligned with training allows us to stay closely aligned with the newest research and best practice guidelines.
 We therefore usually have post-doctoral fellows as well as advanced doctoral students who provide care under our supervision.

 We chose the name “Dragonfly” for its symbolism.
 Around the world, the dragonfly is a symbol of rapid change, of deepening emotional maturity and growth.
 We aim for our practice to be a center in which we are able to work collaboratively with individuals and families on a path toward growth.

-To help manage our larger team, Dr. Cassano will step away from his teaching duties at Widener in 2018, and will engage full-time at Dragonfly, overseeing training operations as well as the Willow Grove office.
+To help manage our larger team, Dr. Cassano left his teaching duties at Widener in 2018, and now engages full-time at Dragonfly, overseeing training operations as well as the Willow Grove office.
 Dr. Rourke, who remains at Widener, continues to direct the Media office, to provide supervision to our clinical team, and to see clients one day a week.